hbod8/angular-resume/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Build Docker image

+First, be sure to build the angular project.

+To build the docker image, run `docker build -t harry-technology .`

+## Run Docker image

+To run the docker image, run `docker run -d -p 80:80 harry-technology`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).